sscovil/dev101/challenges/responsive-markup/README.md

 # Dev 101 / Challenges / Responsive Markup

 Before you start writing code, it is important to have a solid foundation.
 Learn how to write good, clean markup and style it with CSS.
-If you are not familiar with HTML & CSS, start with the Responsive Markup challenge.
+If you are not familiar with HTML & CSS, start here.

 ### Courses